datacamp/courses-introduction-to-version-control-with-git/chapter1.md

 (They are there to remind you what you are supposed to do and what files you have changed.)
 Your message should go at the top, and may be as long and as detailed as you want.

-> To keep things simple,
-> we have configured Git to use the Nano editor for this course.
+We have configured Git to use the Nano editor for this course.
-> The final chapter of this course will show you how to set up a different editor.
+The final chapter of this course will show you how to set up a different editor.

 *** =pre_exercise_code
 ```{python}